Kihagyás

 }

-We have previously decided to use the IEquipment interface to manage the different component types in a uniform way.
-In our example, both SoundCard and HardDisk have GetAge() and GetPrice() methods, yet we cannot manage them in a unified way (e.g., store them in a common list).
-To do this, we need to get both classes to implement the IEquipment interface.
-Change their source:
+According to our earlier decision, we use the IEquipment interface to uniformly handle different part types.
+In our example, both SoundCard and HardDisk have GetAge() and GetPrice() methods, yet we cannot treat them uniformly (e.g., store them in a common list) because they do not actually implement IEquipment.
+Let’s fix that.
+Modify their declarations:

 public class SoundCard : IEquipment